arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

     gen {
         let! n = Arb.generate<int>
         let multipleOf15 = n * 15

         return fizzbuzz multipleOf15 = "fizzbuzz"
     }
 ```

+Notice how `fizzbuzz multipleOf15 = "fizzbuzz"` is almost the direct translation of the requirement `All the multiples of 15 return "fizzbuzz"`.

 ## So, define Property-based Testing
-Here's the big statement.<br/>
+Here's the bold statement.<br/>
 Property Testing is TDD on steroids.
-It is about capturing the essence of business requirements -- rather than some arbitrary, often unmotivated examples -- and having them automatically tested almost as logical or mathematical statements, more or less for free.
+It is about capturing the essence of business requirements &mdash; rather than some arbitrary, often unmotivated examples &mdash; and having them automatically tested almost as logical or mathematical statements, more or less for free.

 ## Too good.
 Where's the catch?
 You are right.
+It would be too good, right?<br/>
 I see 3 catches.

 **First**: Property-based Testing is not as easy as TDD.<br/>
 It's hard to start with, and overtime it keeps being more challenging than ordinary TDD.
 The libraries supporting it are usually more advanced, as they generally require some knowledge of Functional Programming: you should be prepared to have some understanding of how to write a lambda, how to map it to a functor, what combinators are, how to compose monads and the like.<br/>
 But don't despair: those are very very rewarding challenges, you will enjoy them!

 **Second**: the technical challelenge is possibly not even the thoughest one: figuring out which properties describe the business behavior is often the most confusing part.<br/>
-Writing TDD tests is as easy as finding a collection of example use cases: the customer selected an apple (`1 EUR`) and 3 books (`10 EUR` each), the total should be `31 EUR.` Easy peasy.<br/>
+Writing TDD tests is as easy as finding a collection of reference use cases: the customer ordered an apple (`.5 EUR`) and 3 books (`10 EUR` each), the total should be `30.5 EUR.` Easy peasy.<br/>
 Writing Property Tests for an the same e-commerce site is a different kettle of fish: it is not even clear what a "property" is.<br/>
 I'm afraid there are no silver bullets here, besides elbow grease and a lot of experience.

-**Finally**: PBT's niche nature: compared to TDD, the documentation is not likely copious, and the typical examples you can find online have often deceptively simple code, not directly applicable to real-world use cases.
-If you are looking for answers to your real-world needs, you will be disappointed to discover that much of the documentation will teach you over and over how to test the reversal of a list.<br/>
+**Finally**: PBT's niche nature.<br/>
+Compared to TDD, the documentation is not likely copious and the typical examples you can find online have often deceptively simple code, not directly applicable to real-world use cases.
+If you are looking for answers to your down-to-Earth needs, you will be disappointed to discover that much of the documentation will teach you over and over how to test the reversal of a list.<br/>
 That sucks, but it's part of the challenge.